 The COntext INterchange (COIN) Project has developed a basic theory, architecture, and software prototype for supporting intelligent information integration employing context mediation technology [MAD99, GBM\99, GoBM96, Goh96, SM91a].
-We propose to utilize the foundation of COIN to develop theories and methodologies for our proposed System for Harmonized Information Processing (SHIP).
+We utilize the foundation of COIN to develop theories and methodologies for the new System for Harmonized Information Processing (SHIP).
 A fundamental concept underlying such a system is the representation of knowledge as Collaborative Domain Spaces (CDSs).
 A CDS is a grouping of the knowledge including source schemas, data context, conversion functions, and source capabilities as related to a single domain ontology.
 The software components needed to provide harmonized information processing (i.e. through the use of a CDS or collections of linked CDSs) include a context mediation engine [BGL\00, Goh96], one or more ontology library systems, a context domain and conversion function management system, and a query execution and planner [Fynn97].
 In addition, support tools are required to allow for applications' (i.e. receivers') context definition and source definitions to be added and removed easily (i.e., schemas, contexts, capabilities).
-Developing such a flexible, scalable software platform will require significant additional research in a number of key research areas as described in Section 2.4.